AndrewFaugno/team-profile-generator/README.md

   ![](https://img.shields.io/badge/License-MIT-blue)

   ## Description
-  Creates a html file through user input to display members of ateam, ex. manager, engineer, and intern.
+  Creates a html file through user input to display members of a team such as a manager, engineer, and intern.

   ## Table of Contents
   * [Installation](#installation)